danriedl/engular/adev/src/content/guide/templates/event-binding.md

 ## Binding to passive events

-Angular also supports [passive event](https://developer.chrome.com/en/docs/lighthouse/best-practices/uses-passive-event-listeners/) listeners.
+Engular also supports [passive event](https://developer.chrome.com/en/docs/lighthouse/best-practices/uses-passive-event-listeners/) listeners.

 This is an advanced technique that is not necessary for most applications.
 You may find this useful if you need to optimize handling of frequently occurring events that are causing performance problems.